 Injection infection?
 Another surprising way to freeze a shoulder

-Back in February, I wrote about infection as a possible cause of frozen shoulder: a good example of an unexpected mechanism for a common painful problem, a slow-burn infection of the joint with Propionibacterium acnes, introduced by surgery.
-P. acnes is endemic on our skin and in our pores, tough to get rid of entirely, so even a properly disinfected incision site isn’t always P. acnes free.
+One possible cause of frozen shoulder is infection.
+The causality isn’t proven, but it does rest on some evidence (previously discussed), and it’s a good example of an unexpected and maybe underestimated pathological mechanism for a common painful problem, a slow-burn infection of the joint with Propionibacterium acnes.
+How does it get in there?
+P. acnes is endemic on our skin and in our pores, harder to wipe out than bed bugs — so even a properly disinfected incision site isn’t always P. acnes free, and it can get dragged into the joint by surgical tools.

-If surgery can do it, then there’s probably another way for P. acnes to catch a ride into the joint capsule…
+If surgery can do it, then there’s probably a much more common way for P. acnes to catch a ride into the joint capsule…

 Shoulder injury related to injections